Azure-Samples/communication-services-authentication-hero-csharp/CONTRIBUTING.md

 * **Related Issues** - has a similar issue been reported before?
 * **Suggest a Fix** - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

-You can file new issues by providing the above information at the corresponding repository's issues link: https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/issues/new.
+You can file new issues by providing the above information at the corresponding repository's issues link [here](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/issues/new).

-### <a name="submit-pr"></a> Submitting a Pull Request (PR)
+### Submitting a Pull Request (PR)

-Before you submit your PR, consider searching the repository (https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/pulls) for an open or closed PR that relates to your submission.
+Before you submit your PR, consider searching the [repository PR list](https://github.com/Azure-Samples/communication-services-authentication-hero-csharp/pulls) for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

 If you did not find anything, please, make a contribution following our [contribution guide](<docs/contribution-guides/1. get-set-up.md>)